 4 November 2019: Review Notification, rebuttal period begins.

 Full papers are up to eight camera-ready pages, including figures, but excluding references.
 Submissions longer than eight pages of content excluding references will be desk rejected and not reviewed.
 Accepted full papers will be published in the conference proceedings and presented in an oral session.
 The HRI conference is highly selective with a rigorous, two-stage review model that includes an in-person expert program committee meeting where papers are extensively discussed.
 As such, all submissions are expected to be mature, polished, and detailed accounts of cutting-edge research described and presented in camera-ready style.
 In cases of equally qualified papers, positive consideration will be given to submissions that address this year’s theme, “Real-World Human Robot Interaction”.

-To facilitate quality interdisciplinary reviewing, and to inform reviewer selection, authors will be required to select one main theme and one optional second theme for their full paper submissions.
+Theme Selection: To facilitate quality interdisciplinary reviewing, and to inform reviewer selection, authors will be required to select one main theme.
+They may optimally also select a second theme for their full paper submissions.
 It is important for authors to carefully select the theme as it will have an impact on how the submission is judged, and which reviewers are recruited.
 It is recognized that papers may not clearly fit within one theme.
 Consider the primary contribution to make the selection, and be sure to select the appropriate sub-theme.
 While authors will suggest a primary theme; the program chairs may move the paper to a different theme to improve fit.

 SELECTING A THEME